inouire/java-basics/README.md

 ```
 The `toString()` method will return a correctly indented String representation of the MyMl object.

+### Validation

-A MyMl file can be basically validated against a list of absolute keys with the MyMlValidator class.
+A MyMl file can be validated against some constraints with the MyMlValidator class.
-A config file will be valid if each absolute key specified in the constraints has a value is the file to validate.
+By default a config file will be valid if each key specified in the constraints has a value, and that this value has the good type.
+However you can tell the validator only to look for mandatory keys, or only to check that the existing keys have the good type.
 ```java
 //TODO
 ```

 ## TxtFileLoader